 Boy Scout Troop 793

-They meet every Sunday at SAIC building, starting at 6:30pm.
-Scoutmaster is Steve McDanal.
-The Troop now has 49 scouts.
-Chartered by the Lexington Park-Saint Maries Optimist Club.
+Boy Scout Troop 793 meets every Sunday at the Church of the Nazarene, starting at 5:00pm.
+The scoutmaster is Chris Betz.
+Troop 793 now has 49 scouts.
+They are chartered by the Lexington Park-Saint Maries Optimist Club.

 Cub Pack 793

-They meet the last Friday of each month at the Lexington Park Methodist Church, 6:30-8:00 pm.
-The Cubmaster is Dave Howe and Tiger Den Leader Chris Maulden.
+Cub Scout Pack 793 meets the last Friday of each month at the Lexington Park Methodist Church, 6:30-8:00 pm.
+The Cubmaster is Bob Morris and Tiger Den Leader Christy Edwards.
 Pack has grown with 33 Cub Scouts and 15 adults.
-Jack Culver is now COR, from our Club.
 All den meetings are held weekly.
 We are the sponsors of our first Girls Boy Scout Troop.

 This is a Coed Troop for ages 14-20, chartered by Lexington Park-Saint Maries Optimist Club, currently with 6 members (3 boys/3 girls).
 Youth are in charge and set agenda, adults just support.